Projects/Ideas

 Live recorded instruments - alto clarinet, alto sax, clavinova, piano & stainless steel mixing bowls.

-Below are a selection of tracks from anima mundi.
+A selection of tracks from anima mundi

 long miles (above) was included in the compilation album CISA Local released on Migro Records 2017